-Wow!
-What can I say.
 I LOVE my FoodSaver Vacuum Sealer.
-I purchased it this summer as well as the Excalibur Dehydrator and have used them together to add another method of preserving food for storage.
+I purchased it last summer as well as the Excalibur Dehydrator and have used them together to add another method of preserving food for storage.

-I dehydrated peaches, pears, mushrooms, summer squash, tomatoes, apples, mangoes, and broccoli, and then sealed them in the FoodSaver bags or canning bottles and put them into my storage in the basement.
+Dehydrated peaches, pears, mushrooms, summer squash, tomatoes, apples, mangoes, and broccoli, and more are sealed in FoodSaver bags or canning bottles, if I can keep them around long enough to put into my storage in the basement (we use them a lot).

 If you are sealing dry food products, such as macaroni, rice, beans, etc., there will always be small spaces between each piece.
 I would recommend placing an oxygen absorber package in the container to help remove any residual oxygen that may be trapped inside or around these types of products (like macaroni) and not removed during the relatively quick vacuum process.
 This is especially important for long term storage.